infinum/dotnet-handbook/Git/Branching Strategies.md

 #### GitFlow

-GitFlow is a branching model for Git which we use here at Infinum.
+GitFlow is one of the most popular branching models that we commonly use within the .NET team.
 Its main advantage is that it supports projects where deployments are made often.
 Since we use agile workflow, this goes hand in hand with it.
 We will cover some of the things about GitFlow in this handbook, but you can find a broader explanation [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-This image shows the git flow branches diagram:
+This image shows the diagram of GitFlow branches:

 ![gitflowimage](/resources/git-flow.png)

-##### master
+##### master/main

-The master branch should only contain a release-ready code and is one of the two branches we are releasing the code from.
+Master branch (sometimes called main) should only contain a release-ready code and is one of the two branches code is released from.

 ##### develop

-Develop branch is the second branch which we release code from (for the development environment).
+Develop branch is the second branch from which the code is released from (for the development environment).
 It should only contain the code which is ready to be part of the next release.
-When it is decided that a new release build should be done a release branch is created from the develop branch.
+When it is decided that a new release build should be done, a release branch is created from the develop branch.
 After a successful deployment, we merge the release branch into the master and back into the develop.

 ##### feature